zacharyhohenberg/clicky-game/README.md

 This is a front end memory application where the user will begin by clicking on a gif.
 The gif's will regenerate in a new order and the idea is to not click the same gif twice.
-Once the winner reaches 10 the game will reset or if the player clicks the same gif twice the game will reset.
+The game will reset with a new high score once the play clicks the same image twice.